CityScrolls logo Explore Venice ›

 Quirky bookshop complete with resident cats and its own gondola.

-Step into a unique book lover's paradise where books rest in gondolas, overseen by charming resident cats.
+Step into a one-of-a-kind book lover’s paradise, where books rest in gondolas and charming resident cats keep watch.

 Explore Libreria Acqua Alta